-At Home
+At home

 - Always read labels, even on foods that you consume regularly.
-Ingredients may have changed. - Avoid keeping allergens in the home.
-If this is not possible, wash all utensils and contact surfaces, such as cutting boards, knives, cups, tables, etc., with hot, soapy water to remove any food allergen residue. - Be aware of how "cross-contact" can happen.
+Ingredients may have changed. - Remember, sesame could not be labeled as an allergen in products that were packed before January 2023. - Avoid keeping allergens at home.
+If this is not possible, wash all utensils and contact surfaces, such as cutting boards, knives, cups, tables, etc., with hot, soapy water to remove any food allergen residue. - Be Aware of how "cross-contact" can happen.
 Cross-contact is when a food containing the allergen touches or is transferred to another food that does not contain it.
-For example: - When eating out, ask about the ingredients used and how foods are cooked.
-If allergen-containing foods, such as fish, are cooked in the same oil with a nonallergen-containing food, such as chicken, bits and pieces of the fish (allergen) may be left behind in the oil after cooking.
-These particles may then be transferred to the chicken or any other foods fried in the same oil and can cause the person who consumes the cross-contaminated food to have an allergic reaction. - Meat slicers, bulk bins, and salad bar utensils can be a source of the allergen because they could have been shared with allergen-containing foods.
+For example: - o When eating out, ask about the ingredients used and how foods are cooked.
+If allergencontaining foods, such as fish, are cooked in the same oil with a non-allergen-containing food.
+Allergen particles could remain in the oil after cooking.
+These particles may be transferred to the chicken or any other foods fried in the same oil and can cause the person who consumes the cross-contacted food to have an allergenic reaction. - Meat slicers, bulk bins, and salad bar utensils can be a source of allergen because they could have been shared with allergencontaining foods.